Willzyack/Elk_Project/README.md

 We installed Filebeat and Metricbeat.

-These Beats allow us to collect the following information from each machine:
+<b>-These Beats allow us to collect the following information from each machine:-</b>

-<b>-In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.-</b>

 Filebeat collects system type events on the three Web servers by monitoring the Elasticsearch log files.
 Metricbeat collects metrics on the three Web servers such as CPU and Memory usage.